arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 tags:
   - API Toolbox
 ---
 Ever wanted to quickly find, extract or modify data coming from some JSON documents?
 JQ is the tool you're looking for.
-In this 4 part post, you'll discover why and how I use JQ with OpenAPI Specification files.
+In this 4 parts post, you'll discover why and how I use JQ with OpenAPI Specification files.
 But more important, you'll get some basic and more advanced example of how to use JQ on any JSON document to get and modify JSON data as you want.
 In this first part we'll focus on what is JQ, why I use it with OpenAPI files and we'll learn how to invoke JQ and discover some of the many JQ filters that can be used to extract data from JSON.<!--more-->

-This 4 part post is the first one of a new API Toolbox category in which I'll talk about the tools I use when doing API related stuff, why I use them and how.
+This 4 parts post is the first one of a new API Toolbox category in which I'll talk about the tools I use when doing API related stuff, why I use them and how.
 This post is also my first one using [Asciinema](https://asciinema.org/), an awesome tool allowing to record and share terminal sessions.

 {% include _postincludes/api-toolbox-jq-openapi.md %}